sanket1035/interactive-sales-analytics-dashboard/README.md

 ---

 ## 📌 Conclusion
-This dashboard provides a structured and interactive way to analyze sales data.
-It simplifies complex datasets into meaningful insights, supporting better decision-making.
+This dashboard simplifies complex sales data into intuitive visual insights, enabling better analysis and faster decision-making.

 ---

 ## ⚠️ Note
-This project is created for academic and analytical purposes.
+This project is for academic and analytical purposes.